-For example, Edmodo boasts it has almost 47,000,000 members!
-Edmodo represents a popular app to help teachers manage class work, interact with students, connect with other teachers, and communicate directly to students alerting them to homework assignments or sharing other relevant information.
-The student management/social media platform Edmodo offers does provide interesting features and has no doubt made school environments more social.
+For example, one popular app (of many) boasts the tools to help teachers manage class work, interact with students, connect with other teachers, and communicate directly to students alerting them to homework assignments or sharing other relevant information.
+The student management/social media app does provide interesting features and has no doubt made school environments more social.
+But...

-1. Purpose: Chartlytics aims to directly promote the most efficient and powerful learning outcomes possible with targeted content.
-Teachers and/or the student measure a specific pinpoint, have the recorded data displayed on a Standard Celeration Chart (SCC), assist teachers and/or students decision making as to whether the current intervention program has worked or not, and then evaluate any changes made by the teacher or student.
+1. Purpose: Chartlytics aims to directly promote the most efficient and powerful learning outcomes possible with targeted aims.
+Teachers and/or the student measure a specific pinpoint, have the recorded data displayed on a Standard Celeration Chart (SCC), assist teacher and/or student decision making as to whether the current intervention program has worked or not, and then evaluate any changes made by the teacher or student.
 See the Figure below showing a students data.

 The SCC above show the performance of Sarah G., a student trying to become fluent with her addition problems with sums 0 to 5.
 The SCC indicates Sarah needs help.
 The golden band from 40 to 50 signifies the aim or goal.
 The dots representing Sarah’s correctly written answers, and X’s illustrating her incorrect written answers, to the addition facts clearly flash a red light; Sarah needs help!

 The specialized SCC has many cool features that tell the teacher exactly what’s going on.
 If we hove the mouse above the line on the dots we see ÷1.02